quantumofme/pavia-qiskit-tutorials/README.md

 ## Disclaimer

-The views expressed in these notebooks are those of the authors and do not reflect the official policy or position of IBM or the IBM Q team.
+The views expressed in these notebooks are those of the authors and do not reflect the official policy or position of IBM or the IBM Quantum team.